-- 1. The Reliability Coordinator will calculate the change in net flow on a Constrained Facility due to Reallocation for the next hour based on: - Present constrained facility loading, present level of Market Flows, present level of Interchange Transactions, and Balancing Authorities NNative Load responsibility (TLR Level 5a) impacting the Constrained Facility, - SOLs or IROLs, known interchange impacts and Balancing Authority NNative Load responsibility (TLR Level 5a) on the Constrained Facility the next hour, and - Interchange Transactions scheduled to begin the next hour. - Changes in next hour Market Flows - 2.
-The Reliability Coordinator will enter a maximum loading value for the constrained facility into the IDC as part of issuing the Reloading/Reallocation report. - 3.
-The Reliability Coordinator is allowed to call for TLR 3a or 5a when approaching a SOL or IROL to allow maximum Market Flow and transactional flow next hour, and to manage flows without violating transmission limits. - 4.
+- 2. The Reliability Coordinator will enter a maximum loading value for the constrained facility into the IDC as part of issuing the Reloading/Reallocation report. - 3.
+The Reliability Coordinator is allowed to call for TLR 3a or 5a when approaching a SOL or IROL to allow maximum transactional flow next hour, and to manage flows without violating transmission limits. - 4.
 The simultaneous curtailment and Reallocation for a Constrained Facility is allowed.
-This reduces the flow over the Constrained Facility while allowing Market Flows and Interchange Transactions using higher priority Transmission Service to start or increase the next hour.
-This may be used to accommodate change in flow next-hour due to changes other than Market Flows and Point-to-Point Interchange Transactions while respecting the priorities of Market Flows and Interchange Transactions flowing and scheduled to flow the next hour.
-The intent is to reduce the need for using TLR 3b, which prevents new Market Flows and Interchange Transactions from starting or increasing the next hour. - 5.
-The Reliability Coordinator must allow Market Flows and Interchange Transactions to be reloaded as soon as possible.
+This reduces the flow over the Constrained Facility while allowing Interchange Transactions using higher priority Transmission Service to start or increase the next hour.
+This may be used to accommodate change in flow next-hour due to changes other than point-to-point Interchange Transactions while respecting the priorities of Interchange Transactions flowing and scheduled to flow the next hour.
+The intent is to reduce the need for using TLR 3b, which prevents new Interchange Transactions from starting or increasing the next hour. - 5.
+The Reliability Coordinator must allow Interchange Transactions to be reloaded as soon as possible.
 Reloading must be in an orderly fashion to prevent a SOL or IROL violation from (re)occurring and requiring holding or curtailments in the restricted direction.

-E2.
-Timing Requirements
+E2 - Timing Requirements